jacobwang7/CS2-Problem-Set-4/README.md

 * In your implementation of the sorting algorithm, you will **need** to include one or more checks on the stacks using `isEmpty()`.
 For instance, if a stack is empty, you shouldn't call `peek()` or `pop()`.
 If you get a null pointer exception (or worse yet, an infinite loop!), it might be because you are calling `peek()` or `pop()` on an empty stack.

+* You will almost certainly get null pointer exceptions.
+If you get one, you are probably calling `peek()` or `pop()` on an empty stack.
+You'll need to call `isEmpty()` and/or check whether things `== null` several times.

-* Again `compareTo()` method in String is *case sensitive*.
+* Remember that the `compareTo()` method in String is *case sensitive*.
 That is, capitalized words will always come before uncapitalized words.
-Thus, if your string is "Boston baseball Commonwealth chestnut", the stack will be sorted, from top to bottom as "Boston Commonwealth baseball chestnut".
 Search the documentation for `String` to figure out a way to do a case-insensitive comparison.
-There is more way than one!
+There is more than one way!

 * As you develop your code, you should frequently use the `toString()` method you implemented in `StackLL` to check on the contents of your stacks.

-* All of your code should go in the `main()` method.
+* All of your code in `ReverseAlphabetizer.java` should go in the `main()` method.
 You do not need to write additional methods, and you do not need any external variables.

 * Remember to ABC: **A**lways **B**e **C**ompiling.
-Compile your code often so that you fix errors right away before they cause a cascade of compilation errors.
+Compile your code often so that you fix minor errors right away before they cause a cascade of compilation errors.

 ### Pushing and verifying your submission

-Once your code works to your satisfaction, push `StackLL` and `ReverseAlphabetizer.java` to your personal master repo on the GitHub Classroom site, as you did for previous problem set.
+Once your code works to your satisfaction, push `StackLL.java` and `ReverseAlphabetizer.java` to your personal master repo on the GitHub Classroom site, as you did for previous problem set.
 Use the commit message "READY FOR GRADING" so we know you are done.

 As always, you can check to see if it worked by going to GitHub and checking to see if it was updated and whether the files have changed in the way you expected.
 This is your responsibility.